MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Recovery**: Ensure you have self-healing capabilities, such as checkpointing features supported by Azure Machine Learning, when training large models.
 >
 > - **Recovery**: Ensure you have a recovery strategy defined.
 Azure Machine Learning doesn't have automatic failover.
-Therefore, you must design a strategy that encompasses the workspace and all its dependencies, such as Azure Key Vault, Storage, and Azure Container Registry.
+Therefore, you must design a strategy that encompasses the workspace and all its dependencies, such as Azure Key Vault, Azure Storage, and Azure Container Registry.

 ##### Recommendations